swiss-art-research-net/docs.swissartresearch/docs/et/do.md

 ### Existence

-Of essential import in identifying and tracking a digital object is its creation and modification information.
+Of essential import in identifying and tracking a digital object are its creation and modification information.
 The model presented allows the tracking of the machine event which originally created the digital object as well as subsequent machine events of a modifying character of which it was the output.
 The destruction of the digital object is not modelled as being irrelevant to the use scope of integrated CH reference documentation.

 <table>
   <tr>